Definition of NDT

 - Surface finishing and roughness affect inspection results

-- Difficult inspect thin objects
+- Difficult to inspect thin objects

 - Requires reference standards